In the 180-year history of the Texas Rangers,

 for them, I doubt what the consequences would have been.
 I cannot recommend these arms too highly."

-Rangers and both suffered wounds from Indian lances.
-According to Hays’ report, both were "wounded
+other Rangers and both suffered wounds from Indian lances.
+According to Hays’ report, both were

-and immediately reported and as it was repeated, the mythology of the Rangers and their Colt revolvers
+widely and immediately reported and as it was repeated, the mythology of the Rangers and their

 “Unlucky” Walker was wounded again and again, though never seriously.
 After each recovery, he